 The following recommendations are applicable throughout the Township, and unlike the Planning Area recommendations, do not associate with a specific geography.
-The strategies include relevant proposals from the 2005 Comprehensive Land Use and Growth Plan, the 2010 Land Use Plan Supplement, along with new strategies from the 2017 plan update process.
+The strategies include relevant proposals from the 2005 Comprehensive Land Use and Growth Plan, the 2010 Land Use Plan Supplement, the 2017 Comprehensive Plan update, and new strategies from the 2025 plan update process.